syndesisio/syndesis/staging/README.md

 # Creating Staging environment

-These are the instructions how to re-create our staging enviroment.
+Here are the instructions how to re-create our staging enviroment, including re-configuratiom of the CI.

 ```
 # Create new project